Ahmed203096/bosta-assessment/README.md

-✅ Error Handling – Displays user-friendly error messages for invalid tracking numbers ✅ API Integration – Fetches shipment details from a mock API ✅ Responsive Design – Works on mobile, tablet, and desktop
+✅ Error Handling – Displays user-friendly error messages for invalid tracking numbers ✅ API Integration – Fetches shipment details from a mock API ✅ Responsive Design – Works on mobile, tablet, and desktop ✅ Performance Optimization – Implement lazy loading for assets or data, Optimize component rendering to ensure smooth performance, even with repeated searches.
+✅ Dark Mode – Include a toggle for light and dark modes,

 **Assume**
 -tracking contains only from Numbers